 Yellow Jalapeño seeds are easy to grow, and these yellow beauties will certainly please in the garden!
 Our NuMex Lemon Spice Yellow Jalapeño is a yellow jalapeño that ripens as early as 65 days after germinating – which means you can enjoy these yellow gems earlier than most other peppers!
 They're great in salsas, stuffed as poppers, on tacos, or any other dish you want to add spice to!
 These novel Yellow Jalapeños are sure to attract attention as they are so bright and gorgeous.
-Plus, they are packed with the great Jalapeño flavor in a vibrant yellow pod.
+Plus, they are packed with the great Jalapeño flavor with 30,000 Scovilles of heat in a vibrant yellow pod.

-Our Lemon Spice Jalapeño is the best tasting yellow Jalapeño and it loves dry, hot weather!
+Our extra spicy Lemon Spice Jalapeño is the best tasting yellow Jalapeño and it loves dry, hot weather!
 This bright new “heirloom” was introduced by New Mexico State University, created by natural backcrossing techniques.
 Because of this, these yellow jalapeños are well-adapted to hot, dry summers (like in New Mexico and the West).

 Ornamental Yellow Jalapeños look amazing in any garden, even the front yard!
 Boy, are they ornamental!
 These yellow gems can be used in containers or in mixed flower beds to bring a burst of yellow color to your garden that is also delicious to eat.
 These Yellow Jalapeño plants are perfect for growing in edible gardens, urban gardens, and community gardens.
 One of our favorite ways to eat these is to slice them in half, remove the seeds (you can dry and save the seeds for adding spice to dishes later!).
 Then spread some cream cheese in each half, line them up on an old cookie sheet and put them on the grill or roast them in the oven until hot.
 The cream goodness of the cheese combined with the spicy yellow jalapeño is amazing!

-The photos on this page are from our Yellow Jalapeño plants grown last season that were loaded down with yellow jalapeño pods!
+The photos above are from our Yellow Jalapeño plants grown last season that were loaded down with yellow jalapeño pods!
 Our Lemon Spice Jalapeño seeds are easy to grow, just keep them warm when germinating (80-90˚F), we like to use a heat mat.
-Once they germinate, don't overwater, and make sure to pet them by brushing them daily with your hands or put a light fan for a few hours a day them to encourage them to grow stronger stems and avoid dampening off (a common seed ailment due to overwatering and lack of good air circulation).
+Once they germinate, don't over water, and make sure to pet them by brushing them daily with your hands or put a light fan for a few hours a day them to encourage them to grow stronger stems and avoid dampening off (a common seed ailment due to overwatering and lack of good air circulation).
 Brushing them with your hand or giving them a breeze also encourages them to grow stockier, resulting in shorter stockier, healthier plants.

 Learn more about How to Grow Peppers »